How to Write a Resume: Guide & Examples

 Explore the tips below on how to write a resume with no experience while still demonstrating your relevant skills and knowledge:

-• Use a functional resume format to focus on your relevant soft skills and technical skills, and place your work history further down the page.
+- Consider a combination resume format to focus on your relevant soft skills and technical skills while still including your work history in a clear, easy-to-follow format.

 Changing Careers